State University of New York at Oneonta: 20th century

 The historic Old Main building was torn down in 1977, and in 1981, two pillars from the building were installed on a hill overlooking the SUNY Oneonta campus as a reminder of the college's history.
 Today, they are part of a campus tradition for new and graduating students called "Pass Through the Pillars."

 In 1982, the college at Oneonta Foundation was formed with the mission of raising and administering gifts and grants to enhance the academic status of the college through endowment, scholarships and institutional programs.
 Alan B. Donovan served as college president from 1988 to 2008.
 Accomplishments during his tenure included advancements in technology, including Internet access; a more competitive admissions process, expanded multicultural programs and increased financial stability.
 The college's endowment grew from $1.9 million when Donovan joined SUNY Oneonta in 1988, to $30 million when he left.

 Challenges during Donovan's era included student violence in downtown Oneonta and racial tension on campus.
 The college made national news in Fall 1992 during an incident known as the "Black List."
 On the morning of September 4, 1992, a 77-year-old woman told police she was attacked at the home of a family she was visiting outside the town of Oneonta.
 She concluded her assailant was black, by seeing only his hand.
 Police officers believed that blood at the scene indicated the assailant suffered a cut on his hand from a knife he had wielded.
 College officials provided New York State Police a list of 78 black and Latino male students to aid in the investigation, provoking outrage and national attention.
-In the following days, police questioned hundreds of African Americans in the area, stopping them, and checking their hands for signs of wounds.
+In the following days, police questioned hundreds of African Americans in the area.
 Many members of the black community of Oneonta were stopped multiple times over several days.
 The perpetrator was never found.
-In 2012, SUNY Oneonta President Nancy Kleniewski announced the formation of the September 4 Commemoration Committee to develop programming to mark and remember what she termed a "low point" in the school's history.
+In 2012, SUNY Oneonta President Nancy Kleniewski announced the formation of the September 4 Commemorations Committee to develop programming to mark and remember what she termed a "low point" in the school's history.

 In the 1990s SUNY Oneonta extended its commitments to community partnership, founding the Center for Economic and Community Development, and the Center for Social Responsibility and Community.
 Several construction projects were completed under Donovan, including the Alumni Field House in 1998 and the Robin Ross Higgins Hall in 2003.
-A $10 million renovation to the Human Ecology facilities was also completed in 2003.